sbseltzer/kioku-srs/MODEL.md

     -- files
 /user-name
-  /.git - This is a git repository tags.txt - list of available tags
+  /.git - This is a git repository
+  .version - Implementation version information for this user. tags.txt - list of available tags
   /options
     general.[lua|json|xml] - General user options